 Processing times for reinstatement applications vary; however, it may take as long as 6 months for the application to be adjudicated by USCIS.
 Students are required to register full-time at the next available session before the reinstatement process may begin.
 During this period, students are not be eligible for any type of employment until the reinstatement is approve and may not exit the U.S. to travel.

 IAU will process Reinstatement to regain F-1 Status on a CASE BY CASE basis.
 Please note there is a fee for this request.
 To see if this is the right option for you, please email us at email@example.com or call us to make an appointment with a DSO!

 - FULL-TIME.
-F-1 students must be a full-time student at the institution that they are authorized to attend by USCIS.
-This means enrolling in at least 12 undergraduate units or 9 graduate units each mandatory trimester (Spring & Fall) or the initial starting term.
+F-1 students must be full-time students at the institution that they are authorized to attend by USCIS.
+This means enrolling in at least 12 undergraduate units or 9 graduate units each mandatory semester (Spring & Fall) or the initial starting term.